CleverCloud/documentation/content/doc/develop/best-practices/cloud-storage.md

 Cellar and FS Buckets both allow you to store files outside of your instances for later use.
 But there are some differences between them.

 {{< callout type="info" >}}
 If you are coding a new project and need to store files, use Cellar.
-It will be cheaper and give you way more flexibility.<br />
+It will be cheaper and give you way more flexibility.

 If your want to run a WordPress site or some OSS PHP application and are in a hurry, you may not get to choose: use FS Buckets.
 {{< /callout >}}

 ## What is FS Bucket?